Results Castles to visit Edinburgh

 2024

-The National War Museum is a little further on.
-It covers 400 years of martial history in a very vivid way thanks to numerous objects, weapons, uniforms, testimonies, images and films.
-On land, sea and in the air, the Scots have forged an identity as fighters all over the world.
-The two World Wars are of course widely covered, but also more recent conflicts.
+A little further on isthe National War Museum.
+It covers 400 years of martial history in a lively way, with numerous objects, weapons, uniforms, testimonials, images and films.
+On land, at sea and in the air, Scots have forged an identity for themselves as fighters the world over.
+The two world wars, of course, are extensively covered, as are more recent conflicts.

-The Royal Scots Dragoon Guards Museum and the Royal Scots Museum are located higher up, continuing the ascent of Castle Rock.
-To reach them, you will pass the Governor's House and the barracks of the Royal Regiment of Scotland, two army buildings still in use.
-Inside both museums, the history of these iconic regiments is told from their creation to the present day.
+The Royal Scots Dragoon Guards Museum and Royal Scots Museum are located further up the Castle Rock.
+To reach them, you'll pass the Governor's House and the barracks of the Royal Regiment of Scotland, two army buildings still in use.
+Inside both museums, the history of these emblematic regiments is recounted, from their creation to the present day.

 Crown Square is the heart of the castle and its highest point.
-The Scottish National Memorial is a superb building paying vibrant tribute to Scotland's fallen soldiers.
-Across the street from it is the Great Hall with its huge dimensions and magnificent interior, measuring 29m by 12.5m.
-The star of this great square is the Royal Palace.
-Built in the 15th century and refurbished in the 17th century, it houses the room where Mary Queen of Scots gave birth to James VI.
-You can also see the Scottish Crown Jewels and the Stone of Scone.
+The Scottish National Memorial is a superb edifice paying vibrant tribute to Scotland's fallen soldiers.
+Directly opposite, the Great Hall boasts gigantic dimensions and a magnificent interior, measuring 29 m by 12.5 m.
+The star of the square is the Royal Palace.
+Built in the 15th century and refurbished in the 17th, this is the room where Mary Queen of Scots gave birth to James VI.
+Also on view are the Scottish Crown Jewels and the Stone of Scone.

 Members' reviews on EDINBURGH CASTLE